harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/ec2-stop-by-id.md

 ### Stop Instances By ID

-It contains a comma separated list of instance IDs subjected to EC2 stop chaos.
+It contains a comma-separated list of instance IDs subjected to EC2 stop chaos.
 You can tune it using the `EC2_INSTANCE_ID` environment variable.

 You can tune it using the following example.